Thian de Vries

 Thian Kellen de Vries (born 26 April 2001) is a Dutch professional kickboxer.
-He is the current Enfusion Middleweight, Light-heavyweight & Cruiserweight World Champion.
-He is also the current K-1 Cruiserweight Champion.
+He is the current Colosseum Tournament, Enfusion and K-1 world champion.

-As of August 2025, he is ranked as the #6 light-heavyweight in the world by Combat Press and #8 by Beyond Kick.
-Thian de Vries is also ranked #9 in middleweight.
-In cruiserweight he is ranked #1 by Enfusion.
+As of July 2026, De Vries is ranked as the #10 light-heavyweight in the world by Beyond Kick.

 Career

 A long-time resident of his hometown of Oostburg, from the province of Zeeland, De Vries started kickboxing at the age of 17 at Luc Verheije Fight Club in Aardenburg as a way to control his temper.
 There he trains under former champion Luc Verheije.

-De Vries made his debut for the Enfusion promotion on June 10, 2023 at Enfusion 123.
+De Vries made his debut for the Enfusion promotion on 10 June 2023, at Enfusion 123.
 He defeated Chahid Chaquibi by technical knockout in the second round with low kicks.

-On June 30, 2023, De Vries travelled to Romania to face Vasile Amariței for the Colosseum Tournament inaugural Light Heavyweght title.
+On 30 June 2023, De Vries travelled to Romania to face Vasile Amariței for the Colosseum Tournament inaugural Light Heavyweght title.
 He won the fight by knockout in the second round with a spinning back fist.

-On October 17, 2023 De Vries headlined a co-promoted event by Enfusion and Battle Arena in Waregem Belgium.
-He defeated Leo Jefferson by first round technical knockout.
+On 17 October 2023, De Vries headlined a co-promoted event by Enfusion and Battle Arena in Waregem Belgium.
+He defeated Leo Jefferson by first-round technical knockout.

-De Vries was scheduled to face Nikita Kozlov on October 28, 2023, at RCC Fair Fight in Yekaterinburg, Russia.
+De Vries was scheduled to face Nikita Kozlov on 28 October 2023, at RCC Fair Fight in Yekaterinburg, Russia.
 He won the fight by unanimous decision.